robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 fixes every 2 hours.
 Prior to analyses, we subset GPS fixes into a discrete removed all erroneous and outlier GPS fixes following Bjørneraas et al. (2010).
-We did not collar all female caribou in the herd.
-However, we assumed that our sample of collared animals was random.
-Although associations between collared and uncollared animals were unrecorded, we assumed that our networks (see below) were unbiased representations of the relative degree of social association among all caribou.
+We did not collar all female caribou in the herd; however, we assumed that our sample of collared animals was random.

 ### Landscape data and habitat classification